alphagov/govuk-developer-docs/source/manual/alerts/reboot-required-by-apt.html.md

 In production environment, you are normally dealing with variety of hosts.
 Some machines, like MongoDB and Elasticsearch, can be rebooted with caution.
-Others, like MySQL and PostgreSQL, require out-of-hours reboots by Platform Health.
+Others, like MySQL and PostgreSQL, require out-of-hours reboots by On Call staff.

-Work through the guide on [rebooting machines][reboot-machines] to safely reboot the machines that can be, and kindly ask Platform Health to schedule out-of-hours reboots for the other machines.
+Work through the guide on [rebooting machines][reboot-machines] to safely reboot the machines that can be, and kindly ask On Call staff to schedule out-of-hours reboots for the other machines.

 ## Checking locking status